haard18/pawninstaller/SETUP.md

 # WhiteBeard Pawn Plugin - Windows Installer

-A WiX-based Windows installer (MSI) for the WhiteBeard Pawn Plugin for MetaTrader 5.
+A WiX v4-based Windows installer (MSI) for the WhiteBeard Pawn Plugin for MetaTrader 5.

 ## Features